×

 Acoustic Treatment Basics for Voice Over Studios - Voquent

 To go into anything more than a fundamental level for this article would be both prohibitively difficult to write (book-length) and ludicrously dense with formulas, graphs and specific scientific language.
-I’m not an acoustician: which is an entire discipline in and of itself.

 For this guide, I will be focusing on the practicalities of acoustic treatment in a vocal booth and highlighting the acoustic principles behind these treatments in the simplest possible way.